 Jean-Claude has always been passionate about teaching with particular focus in body allignment and breathing and the effect these have on both singing and our well-being, to create a rounded and technically confident performance.

-He is a member of both the BVA (British Voice Association) and AOTOS (The Association of Teachers of Singing,) which helps ensure he keeps up to date with the latest developments.
+He is a member of both the BVA (British Voice Association) and AOTOS (The Association of Teachers of Singing UK) which helps ensure he keeps up to date with the latest developments.
+In addition to this Jean-Claude is a qualified yoga instructor (200 hours with Max Strom at Triyoga London) and teaches at Triyoga London.

 Faculties / departments: Junior Department